johnmccuk/static-blog/docs/SettingUpWebpack.md

 `./node_modules/.bin/webpack -d`

-A source map should now have been created called ==finish.js.map==.
+A source map should now have been created called *finish.js.map*.
 This does have the disadvantage of taking longer for Webpack to package and output our specified files.

 ##ES6

 `npm install babel-loader babel-preset-es2015 --save`

 Again lots of warnings, but if theres no errors, who cares!
-We'll need a config file for Babel also, so create ==.babelrc== and add the following:
+We'll need a config file for Babel also, so create *.babelrc* and add the following:

 ```
 {